Data-JA/Profile/README.md

 # MSc Big Data Science

+Dissertation: Bayesian Networks as Medical Support for Cervical Cancer with R.

 Applied Statistics _with R_
 * Time-series analysis from Twitter data
 * Descriptive statistics and fitting probability distributions